Photo Credit: Sightline Institute

 Renewable Cities made a series of recommendations to the B.C.
 Government’s Expert Panel on the Future of Housing Supply and Affordability, tasked with identifying measures to improve access to housing in B.C., which has one of the most expensive housing markets in the world.

 Renewable Cities’ submission to the Expert Panel focuses on opportunities for creating new affordable units in housing that is already built but underutilized—single detached homes.
 B.C.’s housing stock is fundamentally mismatched to today’s demographic conditions with immense social, economic and ecological consequences.
-We can transform this challenges into opportunities with today’s most pressing 3Rs: Re-imagine, Renovate and Revitalize.
+We can transform these challenges into opportunities with today’s most pressing 3Rs: Re-imagine, Renovate and Revitalize.

 RENEWABLE CITIES SUBMISSION TO THE EXPERT PANEL ON THE FUTURE OF HOUSING SUPPLY & AFFORDABILITY